iamhasanimam/DevOps-Fundamentals/Nginx/README.md

 ```
 we need to check ss -tlnp | grep 3000 if the server is up and runnning and listening to port 3000

-also we need to check nginx cinfiguration test with
+also we need to check nginx configuration test with

 ```
 sudo nginx -t